 - How each device is configured for each user.

 - The software that each employee uses, including license and passwords.

 - Virtual private network (VPN) configuration and details

 - Security solution configurations

 - PBX configuration for remote phone or fax service

 - Instructions to enable each employee to connect remotely

 - Details of administrative accounts and who has administrative privileges

-Cabal comments, “IT teams vary in the level of effort they put into documentation.
+Cabal comments, “IT teams vary in the effort they put into documentation.
 Some like to share every detail, ensuring they can focus on work rather than looking for information.
 Others like to hold the information they find along the way and share it only when requested.”

-In some cases, MSPs’ good documentation practices enabled them to use existing information to make the transition to remote work easier.
+In some cases, MSPs’ good documentation practices enabled them to use existing information to make the transition to remote work more manageable.
 But in other cases, work-from-home mandates impacting an MSP’s entire client base all at once may have revealed some gaps.
 Cabral says, “We provide MSPs with the tools to find those gaps and address them – but I hope they were able to address them before the surge occurred.”